-Reference: EMEP/EEA emission inventory guidebook 2013

-Ammonia can be lost upon spreading of fertilizers

-Ammonia volatilization occurs when ammonium is converted to ammonia and lost to the atmosphere.
+Reference: EMEP/EEA emission inventory guidebook 2013 Ammonia volatilization in % NH3-N per unit N applied VARA Ammonia can be lost upon spreading of fertilizers Ammonia volatilization occurs when ammonium is converted to ammonia and lost to the atmosphere.
 A high soil pH level increases conversion of ammonium to ammonia, and the losses are highest if conversion takes place at the soil surface.
 These two conditions are met when urea is spread and not immediately incorporated to the soil.
-Urea and UAN cause higher volatilization losses than nitrate-based fertilizer.
+Urea and UAN cause higher volatilization losses than nitratebased fertilizer.